-A hands-on therapy which aims to treat muscles that are damaged, knotted, tense or immobile.
-It is useful for a number of problems that affect the muscles, tendons and bones.
+Remedial massage is a hands-on therapy which aims to treat muscles that are damaged, knotted, tense or immobile.
+It is useful for numerous problems that affect the muscles, tendons and bones.

 The primary distinction between remedial massage and myotherapy is that myotherapists use a much broader range of massage techniques.
 They primarily focus on trigger point therapy but may also draw on other techniques such as dry needling, musculoskeletal alignment, deep tissue massage, cupping and a range of rehabilitative exercises and diet recommendations.